| October 1, 2011 through December 31, 2011

-Establishments or firms that recall products are expected to provide notification to their consignees concerning the recalled product and request that customers review inventory records and segregate, hold, or destroy product.
+Establishments or firms that recall products are expected to provide notification to their consignees concerning the recalled product and to request that customers review inventory records and segregate, hold, or destroy product.
 When recalled product has already shipped or sold, establishments are to retrieve and control the product, prevent further distribution, and contact their consignees and have them retrieve and control product that is part of a recall.
-FSIS program personnel conduct "effectiveness checks" to ensure that the recalling, receiving, and distributing firms are subject to a product recall, and take effective action to notify all consignees of the recalled product that there is a need to control and remove the recalled product from commerce.
+FSIS program personnel verify that the recalling firm has been diligent and successful in notifying and advising the consignees of the need to retrieve and control recalled product so that it is no longer available to consumers.

 - Failure of a recalling establishment or firm to notify its consignees of recalled product